dbohdan/pago/README.md

 ### Interactive editor

+![Screenshot of the editor in a terminal showing a TOML entry.
+The TOML entry has a password "hunter2" and a test TOTP URL.](editor.png)

-The editor includes the default [bubbles/textarea key bindings](https://github.com/charmbracelet/bubbles/blob/8624776d4572078ae6ff098d454c719047f9eb83/textarea/textarea.go#L71).
+The editor includes the following key bindings.

 #### Session